-There is no specific offence related to Centrelink fraud, however there are many charges that are used to convict the activities involved in the offence.
-The criminal offence of obtaining a financial advantage is one of the most commonly used charges in relation to fraud against Centrelink.
+While there is no specific offence related to Centrelink fraud, there are many charges that are used to convict the activities involved in the offence.
+The criminal offence of obtaining a financial advantage is one of the most commonly used charges in relation to Centrelink fraud.
 This offence can be found under division 134.2 of the Criminal Code 1995 states that:

 - A person commits an offence if:

 - The person, by a deception, dishonestly obtains a financial advantage from another person; and

 - The other person is a Commonwealth entity.

 Another commonly used offence to convict individuals of Centrelink fraud is the charge of making a false claim for a benefit which can be found under section 135.1 of the Criminal Code Act 1995.
 This section refers to general dishonesty which constitutes any action that results in a gain or loss against a Commonwealth entity or influences a Commonwealth Public Official in the exercise of their duties.